What's Your Conflict Style?

 The Placator is an individual who seeks to mollify and soothe during conflicts, often prioritizing the feelings and needs of others above their own.
 This conflict style is characterized by a strong desire to maintain peace and avoid any form of confrontation.
 The Placator often uses reassuring language, gestures of goodwill, and sometimes even self-deprecation to defuse tense situations.

-While this approach can be effective in preventing immediate conflicts, it can sometimes lead to the Placator feeling overlooked or undervalued.
-Their constant need to appease might stem from past experiences where confrontation led to unfavorable outcomes, or from an inherent desire to be liked and accepted by everyone.
+While this approach can be effective in preventing immediate incidents, it can sometimes lead to the Placator feeling overlooked or undervalued.
+Their constant need to appease might stem from past experiences where confrontation led to bad outcomes, or from an inherent desire to be liked and accepted by everyone.

 The Placator's communication style is gentle, empathetic, and often apologetic.
 They tend to avoid direct criticism and are adept at steering conversations away from potential flashpoints.
 However, this constant need to placate can sometimes lead to suppressed feelings and resentment, which might bubble up later.